Robust Beamforming Design for Intelligent Reflecting Surface Aided Cognitive Radio Systems with Imperfect Cascaded CSI

 \subsection{The Convergence and Complexity of Algorithms}

 Consider the fact of the nonconvexity of problems $\mathcal{P}1$ and $\mathcal{P}2$, different initial points may result in different locally optimal solutions obtained by our proposed algorithms.
 By testing 30 randomly channel realizations, Fig. \ref{optimility_channelreal} illustrates the impact of the initializations on the performance of the proposed algorithms.
 The initializations of $\mathbf{W}$ and $\mathbf{\Phi}$ for SCD.alg and STA.alg are determined by our proposed feasibility checking problems.
 SCD.alg-Exh and STA.alg-Exh refers to the best initial point of 1000 random initial points for each channel realization.
-It can be seen that the minimum transmit power obtained by SCD.alg (STA.alg) is almost the same as that of SCD.alg-Exh (STA.alg-Exh), which implies that the initial point obtained from the feasibility checking problem is a good option for the initialization.
+It can be seen that the minimum transmit power obtained by SCD.alg (STA.alg) is almost the same as that of SCD.alg-Exh (STA.alg-Exh), which implies that our proposed algorithm is not sensitive to the initial points.
 According to the target convergence criteria $\frac{\|\mathbf{W}^{(t+1)}\|_\mathrm{F}^2-\|\mathbf{W}^{(t)}\|_\mathrm{F}^2}{\|\mathbf{W}^{(t+1)}\|_\mathrm{F}^2}<\zeta$ which is set in Algorithm 1 and Algorithm 2, Fig. \ref{convergence_accuracy} shows that the higher the requirement of convergence accuracy, the smaller the optimal target value.
 The x-axis values from $-4$ to $-1$ represent the accuracy from $10^{-4}$ to $10^{-1}$ which means that the accuracy requirement decreases.
 Given the convergence accuracy $\zeta=10^{-4}$, Fig. \ref{convergence_iteration} shows that both the proposed algorithms can converge within six iterations.
 Compared with STA algorithm, the SCD algorithm always converges at a higher transmit power when the number of phase shifts ranges from 5 to 15.
 Moreover, from Fig. \ref{transpow_rate}, we can find that the transmit power increases with SUs' data rate requirements and the SCD algorithm yields a higher transmit power than STA algorithm when each SU's data rate is in a high value range for different numbers of the transmit antennas.